Chapter 1. Overview of planning for IdM and access control in RHEL

 IdM ID range

 Use this ID range to define the UIDs and GIDs for users and groups in the whole IdM topology.
-Installing the first IdM master creates the IdM ID range.
+Installing the first IdM server creates the IdM ID range.
 You cannot modify the IdM ID range after creating it.
 However, you can create an additional IdM ID range, for example when the original one nears depletion.

 Distributed Numeric Assignment (DNA) ID range